University Park Services

 - Can a student meet with an attorney after a conflict is identified?

-Students are welcome to touch base by phone or email after a conflict is identified if they have questions, or if they want to provide additional information they think would prove helpful in our analysis of the conflict determination.
+Yes, students are welcome to schedule an appointment after a conflict is identified if they have questions, or if they want to provide additional information they think would prove helpful in our analysis of the conflict determination.
 A meeting can be useful if there are follow up questions regarding the referral information provided.

 - The attorney is not permitted to provide legal advice -- student often ask for 'information' or 'help' with the matter.
 We can't disguise legal advice as something else just by changing what we call it.
 If the student needs an attorney to be able to get the questions answered, the answers are likely legal advice.